emarsden/dash-mpd-rs/README.md

   with the musl-libc target on Linux.

-- `libav`: enables linking to ffmpeg as a library for muxing support (instead of calling out to mkvmerge, ffmpeg or vlc as a subprocess), via the `ac-ffmpeg` crate
+- `libav`: enables linking to ffmpeg as a library for muxing support (instead of calling out to mkvmerge, ffmpeg or vlc as a subprocess), via the `ac-ffmpeg` crate.

 - `trust-dns`: enable the `trust-dns` feature on our `reqwest` dependency, to use the trust-dns DNS resolver library instead of the system resolver.